 How do I find a preschool program for summer?

 Summer hours for our Chicago Early Learning sites may vary.
 Many of our Community Based Early Learning Programs offer summer hours.
 Please contact the site of interest directly to learn more about the summer programs and hours offered.
 To explore what other summer activities are available citywide through other agencies and organizations, click here.

 How do I find learning and enrichment opportunities for children over 5 years old?

 The first effort of its kind to take place in a major city in the United States - Chicago City of Learning is a groundbreaking effort that joins together learning opportunities for young people in a way that allows them to think about, pursue, and develop their interests.
 Find 1000s of opportunities at parks, libraries, community- and faith-based programs, schools, museums and cultural institutions, colleges and universities, and more on our Resources page.

-Children who are four-years-old by September 1, 2020 are eligible for admittance into preschool programs in the UPK communities.
-If space becomes limited at specific schools, priority will be given to families residing in the community.
+Children who are four-years-old on or before September 1, 2021 are eligible for admittance into CPS full-day and half-day programs preschool programs.
+Children who are three-years-old on or before September 1, 2021 are eligible for CPS half-day programs or programs at a Community Based Early Learning Program.
 Additional eligibility criteria may apply to Community Based Early Learning programs offering services throughout the City.

 If I don’t live in Chicago, can I apply to a preschool program?

 In general, Chicago Early Learning Preschool programs are for Chicago residents.
 Certain Community Based Early Learning Programs may take some children who reside outside the City of Chicago.
 Contact your preferred Community Based Early Learning Program directly for more information.
 Families applying to a Chicago Public School must be a resident of Chicago.